-Prominently perched atop the Acropolis in Athens is the ancient Parthenon.
-This iconic building is one of the most recognizable buildings in the world, and for many visitors, it’s the motivation for the journey to Greece.
-Most scholars consider it the perfect Greek building, but 2500 years and a turbulent history have not been kind to the structure.
+The ancient Parthenon, perched atop the Acropolis in Athens, is one of the most recognizable buildings on the planet, and for many visitors, it’s the inspiration for the journey to Greece.
+Historians and architects alike consider it the perfect Greek building, but 2500 years and a turbulent history have not been kind to the structure.
 And truthfully, the restoration that remains today takes a good deal of imagination to fully appreciate.
-If we could just get a glimpse of a full-scale replica – and in Nashville, Tennessee, we can.
+But if you need a little nudge to complete your vision, then the Nashville replica is perfect.

-In 1897, a Centennial and International Exposition was held to blow the Tennessee trumpet (or more appropriately, twang the Nashville guitar.
+In 1897, a Centennial and International Exhibition was held to blow the Tennessee trumpet, or more appropriately, twang the Nashville guitar.
 Their state was modern and looking to the future, and planners wanted the world to know it.

-Playing on their reputation as “The Athens of the South,” the decision was made to construct a complete, and full-scale replica of the Parthenon in Athens as the centerpiece for the exposition.
+Playing on their reputation as “The Athens of the South,” the fair committee decided to construct a complete, full-scale replica of the Parthenon as the centerpiece for the exposition.

-Like most exhibition buildings at the time, the original temple was meant to be temporary, but it proved so popular, that it was rebuilt with more durable materials.
-Today it functions as a popular museum, which showcases the work of local artists, and an interesting display on the Exhibition.
-However, the headliner for the show is a replica of the sculpture of Athena, which originally stood in the Parthenon in Athens.
-Completed in 1990, this golden sculpture is breathtaking, and you’ll hear more about it later.
+Like most exhibition buildings at the time, the original temple was meant to be temporary.
+But it proved so popular that it was rebuilt with more durable materials, and today it functions as a museum, which showcases the work of local artists, and an interesting display on the Centennial Exhibition.

-If you have an interest in Greek Architecture, and are anywhere near Nashville, do yourself a favor and make the detour to see the Parthenon.
+So even if Athens has been checked off your bucket list, if you’re anywhere near Nashville, do yourself a favor and make the detour to see the Parthenon.
 And who knows, you might develop a taste for toe-tappin’ country music, and you’ll certainly enjoy a bit of southern hospitality.